yui-wy/analysis-relu-network/README.md

 ### Linear Regions of ReLU DNNs

-The utils class "`ReLUNet`" in "[compute.py](torchays/analysis/compute.py)" can get the number and functions of the Linear Regions of ReLU DNNs which only has ReLU activation in the framework without the other non-linearity layers.
+The utils class "`CPA`" in "[cpa.py](torchays/cpa/cpa.py)" can get the number and functions of the Linear Regions of the ReLU DNNs which only has ReLU activation in the framework without the other non-linearity layers.

 In "[regionsDemo.py](examples/regionsDemo.py)", a smaple implementation is shown to get the linear regions number of the ReLU DNN and draw the linear regions by the 2D data.